 - System memory (aka RAM)

 A quality PSU is extremely important when it comes to building your own desktop.
-Make sure your PSU is capable of supplying power to all of your components.
+Make sure your PSU is capable of supplying enough power for all of your components.
 At the same time, there’s no point in getting overzealous and buying a PSU with too much extra wattage.
 Generally speaking, 100-200W of headroom is all you need.

 Storage comes in 2 primary forms, HDDs and SSDs.
 HDDs are much cheaper, but slower.
-SSDs are up to 15x faster, but cost way more /GB of storage.
+SSDs are up to 15x faster, but cost way more per GB of storage.
 You can run combinations of SSDs and HDDs depending on your requirements.

 - CPU cooling

 CPU cooling comes in 2 forms, air or liquid.
 Air cooling is often more reliable, but liquid cooling can reach lower temps.
 Most CPUs will come with an air CPU cooler, but not all do. some CPUs don’t come with any cooler and in that case you’ll have to buy an aftermarket unit like the Arctic Freezer 33.
 Here is a list of other great CPU coolers.

 - SATA data cables